 If you’re less prepared like I am and don’t have the time or the energy to plan ahead, not to worry.
 When you book your ticket, there is an Agawa Canyon Train food option to purchase a boxed lunch.
 If you forget to do so, the boxed lunches can be ordered here up to 24 hours before you depart.
 While there is a canteen on board, they only serve small snacks and beverages.

 You won’t find the typical flush toilets but yes, there are.
 The bathroom facilities run on a Clivus Multrum system which is environmentally friendly.
 They produce fertilizer which is actually used for the flowers in the park so do not throw garbage in them.
 There are also bathrooms on board the train for when nature calls!

 Insider Tips for the Agawa Canyon Tour Train

-Experiencing this incredible Ontario adventure first hand, these insider tips on how to make the most of your trip.
+Since I’ve had the privilege to experience this incredible Ontario adventure firsthand, here are my insider tips on how to make the most of your trip.

 Arrive Early So You Have First Dibs on Seat Selection

 This is key as you’ll want to sit on the right side, facing the hotels on Bay Street and away from the waterfront.
 The best views are on the right side (when facing the head of the train).
 Chances are you’ll be so excited you won’t be able to sleep so you’ll be catching the views on the way in.
 You’ll be zonked from the early morning in combination with exploring the Agawa Canyon Wilderness Park so don’t be surprised if you pass out on the way back to The Soo!